 In a country of widening health disparities, we believe that youth civics spaces should be led by youth who are proximate to gaps in civic power.
-We value co-design and are student-led at each level of governance:
+We value co-design and are student-led at many levels of governance:

 Nationally